justinmwarner/GestureTutorial/README.md

 Installation
 --------------
-Download the .zip, in Eclipse, right click, import existing code, select unziped content.
+1. Download the .zip, in Eclipse, right click, import existing code, select unziped content.

-Right click project to use with, properties, Android, Add..., Select GestureTutorial
+2. Right click project to use with, properties, Android, Add..., Select GestureTutorial

+3. Because of limitations in Android libraries, this isn't all you'd have to do like normal.
+The gif files are in the assets folder of GestureTutorial and must be moved to your own projects assets folder.
+This is currently the only way it's supported.

 Bugs
 ----